-- 1. Make application and be accepted to Mississippi Gulf Coast Community College, Jackson County Campus prior to making application to the RT Program. - Make application to the Radiologic Technology (RT) Program by doing the following: - Pick up an application packet from the Health Occupations secretary or RT program faculty. - b.
-Return completed application to the Health Occupations secretary or the RT program faculty no later than 2:00p.m. on the second Friday in February. - c.
-Incomplete applications will not be considered. - 3.
-File copies of ACT score in the MGCCC Office of Admissions. - File copies of official transcripts of all college work in the MGCCC Office of Admissions. - 5.
+- 1. Make application and be accepted to Mississippi Gulf Coast Community College, Jackson County Campus prior to making application to the RT Program. - 2.
+Make application to the Radiologic Technology (RT) Program by doing the following: - a.
+Pick up an application packet from the Allied Health secretary or RT program faculty. - b.
+Return completed application to the Allied Health secretary or the RT program faculty no later than 2:00p.m. on the second Friday in February.c.
+Incomplete applications will not be considered. - c.
+Incomplete applications will not be considered. - File copies of ACT score in the MGCCC Office of Admissions.
+File copies of official transcripts of all college work in the MGCCC Office of - Admissions. - 5.
 Have a minimum Grade Point Average (GPA) of 2.5 on college work with no grade less than "C" on any core courses in the current RT curriculum (see current college catalog).
 If no college work has been completed, have a GPA of 2.5 or higher for core courses from high school. - 6.
 Achieve a composite score of 21 or higher on the enhanced version of the ACT (version after 1989).
 The program selection committee will not consider a score less than 16 (refer to special entrance requirements).
 SAT scores are not accepted or converted.

-All academic and technical courses must be completed with a grade of "C" or better (core/cumulative GPAs must be 2.5 or higher) to make application to the Program.
+All academic and technical courses must be completed with a grade of "C" or better (core/ cumulative GPAs must be 2.5 or higher) to make application to the Program.